d-benvenuti/brexitVisualization/README.md

 # State of the implementation

 -	Implemented multiple selection on the regions' map (right-click on a region).
--	Improved performance: selecting an already selected region is no longer triggering computations.
+-	Improved performance: selecting an already selected region is no longer triggering computations and removed a useless iteration on all the dataset whenever a region is clicked.
+-	Started implementing deselection when more than 1 region is selected.

 # Todo